 Treatment

-First, getting rid of the larvae with appropriate medication, usually prescribed by a vet, is key.
+First, it is key to get rid of the larvae with appropriate medication, usually prescribed by a vet.
 This might involve oral dewormers or topical treatments directly on the sores.

-Managing the sore itself through cleaning, keeping it covered, and sometimes surgical removal of the granulated tissue can help it heal.
+Managing the sore through cleaning, keeping it covered, and sometimes surgical removal of the coarse tissue can help it heal.

 13. Squamous Cell Carcinoma